-LO-KA-5.7: Apply the principles of cleaning and sanitation in the processing of agricultural products LO-KA-5.8: apply food safety regulations and management LO-KA-5.9: Understand the latest issues in the field of agricultural products LO-KA-6: Life LO-KA-6: Life Skills LO-KA-6.1: Demonstrate oral and written communication skills related to the technical and non-technical aspects LO-KA-6.2: Think critically, identify the root of the problem and solve it comprehensively,, and make the right decisions based on analysis of information and data LO-KA-6.3: Has professional integrity and is committed to ethical values LO-KA-6.4: have an attitude to life-long learning LO-KA-6.5: Lead and work in a team, independent and responsible for his work.
-LO-KA-6.6: Cooperate with individuals who have diverse social and cultural backgrounds LO-KA-6.7: Searching, tracing, extracting scientific and non-scientific information independently and critically LO-KA-6.8: adapt to the situation at hand and handle various activities simultaneously in various condition 3.
-Specif ic Capability (SC) LO-SC-1: Able to design agricultural product production process based on the application of technology principles and agricultural product processing in an effective, efficient, and precise manner so as to produce a well-standardized production process LO-SC-2: Able to design the development of agricultural products that meet the quality criteria of agricultural products, are safe, nutritious and/or useful based on the principles of agricultural technology LO-SC-3: Able to conduct research on the combination of operations for processing agricultural products, so that they can produce safe and quality agricultural products along the agricultural production chain, and can provide added value to agricultural products LO-SC-4: Able to analyze problems with agricultural products technology approach in solving production problems and agricultural products so that they are efficient, 10.50 5. safe, and with guaranteed quality LO-SC-5: Able to design agricultural product packaging in order to protect and maintain product durability and quality, as well as safe, with informative labels for consumers in accordance with regulations and laws related to agricultural products LO-SC-6: Able to provide added value to agricultural products with Indonesian 10 30 0. characteristics, especially the Southern part of Sumatera with locally-based agricultural products and optimal utilization of Indonesia's biological diversity through production processes that are safe, standardized, efficient, and effective and day, production processes that are sure, standardized, efficient, and effective
+LO-KA-5.7: Apply the principles of cleaning and sanitation in the processing of agricultural products LO-KA-5.8: apply food safety regulations and management LO-KA-5.9: Understand the latest issues in the field of agricultural products LO-KA-6: Life > Skille LO-KA-6.1: Demonstrate oral and written communication skills related to the technical and LO-KA-0.1. non-technical aspects LO-KA-6.2: Think critically, identify the root of the problem and solve it comprehensively,, and make the right decisions based on analysis of information and data LO-KA-6.3: Has professional integrity and is committed to ethical values LO-KA-6.4: have an attitude to life-long learning LO-KA-6.5: Lead and work in a team, independent and responsible for his work.
+LO-KA-6.6: Cooperate with individuals who have diverse social and cultural backgrounds LO-KA-6.7: Searching, tracing, extracting scientific and non-scientific information independently and critically LO-KA-6.8: adapt to the situation at hand and handle various activities simultaneously in various condition various activities simultaneously in various condition 3.
+Speci fic Capability (SC) LO-SC-1: Able to design agricultural product production process based on the application of technology principles and agricultural product processing in an effective, efficient, and precise manner so as to produce a well-standardized production process LO-SC-2: Able to design the development of agricultural products that meet the quality criteria of agricultural products, are safe, nutritious and/or useful based on the principles of agricultural technology LO-SC-3: Able to conduct research on the combination of operations for processing agricultural products, so that they can produce safe and quality agricultural products along the agricultural production chain, and can provide added value to agricultural products LO-SC-4: Able to analyze problems with agricultural products technology approach in solving production problems and agricultural products so that they are efficient, safe, and with guaranteed quality LO-SC-5: Able to design agricultural product packaging in order to protect and maintain product durability and quality, as well as safe, with informative labels for consumers in accordance with regulations and laws related to agricultural products LO-SC-6: Able to provide added value to agricultural products with Indonesian characteristics, especially the Southern part of Sumatera with locally-based agricultural products and optimal utilization of Indonesia's biological diversity through production processes that are safe, standardized, efficient, and effective